PERSOL HR DATA BANK in APAC

 Overtime pay

-The basic wage is defined as the calculation of the quotient of dividing the monthly wage by 173 (monthly wage/173).
+The basic wage is defined as the calculation of the quotient by dividing the monthly wage by 173 (monthly wage/173).
 Overtime pay is calculated by using the basic wage as a multiplicand, with a multiplier applied according to the following chart:

 On top of that, if overtime work exceeds three hours a day, the employer is required to provide laborers with food and drink, which contain more than 1400 kcal (Government Regulation No. 35 of 2021, Article 29 Paragraph 1, Item c).